feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

 ## Why does Feathr need `Feature Query`?

 After setting the above concept on `Anchors`, `Sources`, and `Features`, we want to explain the motivation on `feature query`.
-But before that, we also want to introduce the workflows that we usually see in organizations - the "feature producer" and "feature consumer" patttern, like below:
+But before that, we also want to introduce the workflows that we usually see in organizations - the "feature producer" and "feature consumer" pattern, like below:

 ![Feature Producer and Consumer](../images/feature_store_producer_consumer.jpg)

 As you can see, there are usually "feature producers" where they will define features and put them in the feature registry.
 Those feature producers will use the `Anchors`, `Source`, and `Feature` that we talked above to produce (or define) the features.

 However, there are also a group of other people who will be the feature consumers.
-They don't care about how the features are defined, they "just know" that there are some features availble for use, for example a feature describing user activities, which they can reuse to predict whether it is a fraud activity or not.
+They don't care about how the features are defined, they "just know" that there are some features available for use, for example a feature describing user activities, which they can reuse to predict whether it is a fraud activity or not.
 In this case, feature consumers can select which set of features they want to put in `FeatureQuery`, so that they can get the features and join them on the input observation data.

 Since this is a process where we are `joining` the observation data with the defined feature data, you need to specify the observation data location and the features you want to get, as well as the keys to join on; the result will be the observation data plus the additional features.